Divine-Mods/divinityunbound/README.md

 Wormhole Transporter - Creates a localized wormhole that is linked to another transporter.
 Can move Items, Liquids, and Energy.
 Use an Import or Export card to link to another wormhole.

+Coal Generator - Basic generator that takes coal to create power.

 Item Trashcan - Voids any item inserted into it